 Imaging tests evaluate the intestines and surrounding structures.
 These may include:

 A biopsy may be taken during some of the these tests.
 A biopsy is a sample of the intestinal tissue that can be examined under a microscope.

 Treatment may include:

-Your doctor may recommend that you avoid foods that trigger symptoms.
+Your doctor may advise that you avoid foods that trigger symptoms.
 These foods are different for each person.
 They may include:

-There are many types of medicines that are used to treat Crohn's disease.
-Examples of these medicines include:
+There are many types of medications that are used to treat Crohn's disease.
+Examples of these medications include:

 Surgery may also be done if you have an obstruction or fistulas.